MiguelRocha2001/ISEL-DAW-Battleships-Game/docs/API.md

 - Status code 401:  The authorization token provided in the cookie is invalid.
 - Status code 400:  The game is invalid.

 #

-Quit waiting for a game to start given the game identifier.The user leaves the queue
+Quit waiting for a game to start given the game identifier.
+The user leaves the queue

 - Authorization Token: The API requires a valid authorization token to be sent with each request in a cookie.